Optical calibration systems of the Pacific Ocean Neutrino Experiment

-Continuous detector calibration and monitoring are essential to maintain precision throughout P-ONE's lifetime in the dynamic ocean environment.
-Therefore, P-ONE will carry numerous calibration systems, including an acoustic positioning system~\cite{agostini_prototype_2025} and optical light sources.
-These optical calibration systems are the primary focus of this article and come in two general variants: directional light pulsers for inter-module measurements of optical water properties, time synchronization, and sedimentation (\cref{sec:directional}); and isotropic light sources for optical and geometric calibration of the multi-line array through volumetric illumination of the detection volume (\cref{sec:pcal}).
-Similar systems are used in experiments like IceCube~\cite{aartsen_measurement_2013,henningsen_self-monitoring_2020,abbasi_-situ_2022}, KM3NeT~\cite{aiello_nanobeacon_2022}, and Baikal-GVD~\cite{avrorin_baikal-gvd_2021}.
-A summary graphic of these systems within P-ONE is depicted in \cref{fig:pone-systems-summary} and shows directional and isotropic light flashers, and a special variant of the directional flasher with an axicon lens, of which three are integrated in the first line for additional optical measurements.
+Continuous detector calibration and monitoring are essential to maintain precision throughout P-ONE's lifetime.
+Therefore, P-ONE will be instrumented with a robust suite of calibration systems, including an acoustic positioning system~\cite{agostini_prototype_2025} and optical light sources.
+The latter are the primary focus of this article and come in directional (\cref{sec:directional}) and isotropic (\cref{sec:pcal}) variants: both responsible for inter-module measurements of water absorption, scattering, and dispersion, as well as time synchronization, biofouling, and sedimentation.
+Biofouling and sedimentation refer to the accumulation of particulate matter and organisms on the glass surface~\cite{aghaei_long_2025}.
+Timing is critical for the angular resolution of neutrino reconstruction so we target a precision better than the PMT transit-time spread of around \unit[1]{ns}.
+The first P-ONE line is instrumented with two P-CALs and roughly 300 directional flashers.
+P-CALs will additionally be used for geometry calibration once more lines are deployed.
+Similar optical systems have been implemented in other experiments including IceCube~\cite{aartsen_measurement_2013,henningsen_self-monitoring_2020,abbasi_-situ_2022}, KM3NeT~\cite{aiello_nanobeacon_2022}, and Baikal-GVD~\cite{avrorin_baikal-gvd_2021}.
+A summary for P-ONE is depicted in \cref{fig:pone-systems-summary} and shows both flasher types, and a special variant of the directional flasher with an axicon lens.